TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     file :file:`ext_localconf.php` is evaluated in the frontend and file :file:`Configuration/TCA/Overrides/tt_content.php` in the backend.
 Therefore, in file :file:`Configuration/TCA/Overrides/tt_content.php` we add the entry to the plugin list (for the backend).
-In addition, the list of controller / action combinations is required at runtime in the frontend - and therefore this must be defined in the file file :file:`ext_localconf.php`.
+In addition, the list of controller / action combinations is required at runtime in the frontend - and therefore this must be defined in the file :file:`ext_localconf.php`.

     For further information, check out :ref:`Extension configuration files
     <t3coreapi:extension-configuration-files>`.